evyncke/opsec-probe-attribution/draft-vyncke-opsec-probe-attribution.md

 # Acknowledgments
 {:numbered="false"}

-The authors would like to thank Benoît Donnet, Alain Fiocco, Mark Townsley for helpful discussion as well as Raphaël Léas for an early implementation.
+The authors would like to thank Benoît Donnet, Alain Fiocco, Mark Townsley for helpful discussions as well as Raphaël Léas for an early implementation.